PabloAza89/PabloAza89/README.md

 <ul>
   <summary>
     <b>
-      Hi !
-I'm Pablo !
-I worked almost 10 years on a paint selling shop.
-I was workins as store manager and also as sales consultant in almost 5 years.
-      In february of 2022 I wanted to give a turn on my life introducing in the world of programming, and I studied proudly on Henry !
-      On this academy I studied Fullstack Developer career, learning Javascript as my first language, including Node JS, React, Redux and Sequelize technologies.
-      Other of my passions is the music, particullary play the piano, I consider myself as a melomaniac person !
+      Hi, I'm Pablo !
+I'm Full Stack Developer with 2 years of experience.
+I have knowdledge in Javascript, Typescript, agile methodologies, GIT, data structures, algorithms, frameworks, CSS, Word, Excel and Photoshop.
+I have experience in Front End development, Back End and data architecture with React, NodeJS, Express and Sequelize.
+Previously I have 10 year experience as store manager and seller at Ribera S.A. as well as 3 years as a piano professor.
+I consider myself self-taught and dedicated in all I do.
     </b>
   </summary>
 </ul>